ausazh/Proto-Azxish/new docs/shift summary.md

 - Final loss of length
   - Due to the effects of length-voicing accord, the widespread use of diphthongs, and several instances of length neutralisation/merger, vowel length becomes a completely allophonic feature; then disappears altogether from the language

+- Final trill merger
+  - Guttural trills are merged with alveolar trills
+  - Exact realisation depends on region